lalygrace/ecommerce-backend/CODING_GUIDELINES.md

 - Create a new file when a responsibility is distinct, reused in multiple places, or would make a file >200 lines.
 - Prefer a single file for small, closely related helpers used only by one module.

-Next Steps (recommended)

-- Run a repo scan to list places that violate these guidelines (controllers with logic, missing DTOs, large files).
-- Add recommended tooling configs (`.eslintrc`, `.prettierrc`, `lint-staged`, `husky`) if you want enforcement.

-If you'd like, I can now scan the repository and produce a prioritized refactor list.